robotdad/invokeai-python/readme.md

 Before running the scripts you should have InvokeAI working locally as the scripts depend on the model files.
 Use full paths in the configs/models.yaml file there so it can be used from other locations.
 The default generation of that file uses relative paths.
 The scripts use relative paths to that assume InvokeAI in the same folder this project is in, adjust as needed.
 The scripts themselves have no dependencies on InvokeAI source code being available locally.

 ## Setup
 InvokeAI currently set to 2.13, update requirements.txt to change.
+This could be reworked to use conda instead, but the instructions here use the virtualenv path.

 From within this project directory:
 ```
 virtualenv venv
 .\venv\Scripts\activate.ps1
 ```

 Presently there is (an issue)[https://github.com/invoke-ai/InvokeAI/issues/1409] with installing torch that is impacting Windows at least.
 So run this before installing from requirements.txt.
+Note this pinned version of torch does not have a build for Python 3.11, you need 3.10 or earlier.
 ```
 pip install --extra-index-url https://download.pytorch.org/whl/cu116 --trusted-host https://download.pytorch.org torch==1.12.1 torchvision==0.13.1
 ```